aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 ### preprocessingPipeline($DTIs\_list, $DTIrefs, $QCoutdir, ...)

-Function that creates the output folders, get the raw DTI files, convert them to NRRD and run DTIPrep using a `bcheck` protocol and a `nobcheck` protocol.
+Function that creates the output folders, gets the raw DTI files, converts them to NRRD and runs DTIPrep using a `bcheck` protocol and a `nobcheck` protocol.

-INPUT:
+INPUTS:
   - $DTIs\_list      : list of DWI files to process for a given CandID/Visit
   - $DTIrefs        : hash with output file names & paths for the